determined-ai/determined/docs/setup-cluster/deploy-cluster/index.rst

 .. meta::
    :description: Discover how to install and set up your Determined cluster locally, on AWS, on GCP, on Kubernetes, on Slurm or on premises.

-To install and set up Determined, follow the cluster deployment guide for your environment.
+Install and set up Determined using the cluster deployment guide for your environment.

+.. include:: ../../_shared/tip-keep-install-instructions.txt

 .. note::